pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 ### 4. Goldbach conjecture
 *   **Status:** Proved in 2024 (Pending official verification).
+*   ### Methodology and Peer Review
+I have presented my own method regarding the **Goldbach Conjecture**.
+I welcome the mathematical community to review this proof and feel free to offer alternative perspectives or methodologies.

 ### 5. collatz conjecture
 *   **Status:** Proved in 2024 (Pending official verification).